necatiarslan/EnvironmentVariableEditor/README.md

 # EnvironmentVariableEditor
-This i a windows environment variable management UI.
+This is a windows environment variable management UI.